The zero-emission sightseeing boat Future of The Fjords transports tourists around a UNESCO World Heritage fjord in Norway.

 The sightseeing ferry is charged by a newly developed “Powerdock” system – a 40-metre glass fibre dock equipped with a 700-kWh battery bank connected to the local power grid.
 The ferry is fully charged in only 20 minutes, allowing for regular departures with new groups of tourists.

-The ferry is built by Brødrene Aa and operated by The Fjords.
+The ferry was designed and built by Brødrene AA.
+It is operated by The Fjords.

 The key benefit of Future of The Fjords is being able to transport large groups of tourists through a UNESCO World Heritage site without any environmental impact